kefeimo/volttron-boptest/volttron-lib-boptest-integration/README.md

    The basic command to start a test case is by using `TESTCASE=<testcase_name> docker-compose up`.

-   For demo purpose, we will build and deploy testcase1, for avialbe testcases please see [testcases/](https://github.com/ibpsa/project1-boptest/tree/master/testcases)
+   For demo purpose, we will build and deploy testcase1, for available testcases please see [testcases/](https://github.com/ibpsa/project1-boptest/tree/master/testcases)
    ```shell
    (env) kefei@ubuntu-22:~/sandbox/volttron-boptest$ TESTCASE=testcase1 docker-compose --file ~/project1-boptest/docker-compose.yml up